TobiasTheDanish/less-lang/README.md

 ## Usage

-To compile and assemble a Less file (suffixed '.l'), for now a shell script is needed.
+To compile and assemble a less-lang file (suffixed '.l'), for now a shell script is needed.
 You can run the following commands to compile one of the example scripts in the 'tests' directory:

 ```bash